What are Construction Loans?

 There are two basic types of loans as it relates to new construction - a construction loan and a permanent loan.
 But there is now a third choice called a construction-to-perm loan or a “one time close” loan.
 Let’s first look at how a typical construction loan works and how a permanent mortgage replaces the construction loan.

-A construction loan is a loan used to finance the construction of a new property.
+These type of loans are used to finance the construction of a new property.
 Simple, enough, right?
 But a typical construction loan is paid out in installments, or draws, to the builder and owner.
 Let’s say a couple decides they want to build their very own home.
 They hire an architect, draw up plans and specifications and soon thereafter contacts a builder to get a quote on how much it would cost to build brand new.
 These costs include not just the hard costs such as hammers and nails but also soft costs such as property permits and inspections.

 These plans and specs are then taken to a bank who will review the documentation and hire an appraiser.
 The appraiser will then take the building plans and execute a property appraisal based on an “as completed” basis.
 Even though construction has yet to start, an appraised value can be reached.
 The bank then reviews the appraisal and costs and sets out a draw schedule.